Zoloft During Pregnancy Lawsuits Consolidated in Philadelphia, Pennsylvania Federal Court

 We did not believe that consolidation was necessary for these cases, because the consolidation would add an unnecessary layer of bureaucracy among the attorneys pursuing these cases, but in the end we don’t think it will pose a problem for parents pursuing claims on behalf of their children.
 We are particularly glad the litigation will remain here, where it is most convenient for our attorneys and the attorneys for the majority of the parents who have already filed.

-For more information, read this blog post about preventable birth defects.
 Many so-called "genetic" birth defects are actually the result of the baby being exposed to a dangerous medication or malpractice during the birth and delivery.
 Medical studies have shown that selective serotonin reuptake inhibitors (SSRIs) such as Zoloft dramatically increase the risk of serious side effects for babies such as atrial septal defects, ventral septal defects, persistent pulmonary hypertension in newborns, spina bifida, and other injuries to the heart, lungs, brain, and abdomen.
 Lexapro, too, has been linked to spina bifida and birth defects of the mouth such as cleft palate.

 If you suspect your child was injured by Zoloft during your pregnancy, please read more about our pharmaceutical compensation attorneys at The Beasley Firm and contact us for a free, confidential consultation by calling (215) 866-2424 or using the contact form above.